-Our Psychologists have extensive experience in the field of workers’ compensation and rehabilitation and specialises in conducting independent clinical psychological assessments, workplace factual investigations and combined comprehensive assessments.
-Simone’s experience also encompasses the provision of complex claims advice to human resource and rehabilitation personnel.
+Our team has extensive experience in the field of workers’ compensation and rehabilitation and specialises in conducting independent clinical psychological assessments, workplace factual investigations and combined comprehensive assessments.
+Our clinician’s experience also encompasses the provision of complex claims advice to human resource and rehabilitation personnel.

 Independent Clinical Psychological Assessments are designed to examine an individuals’ current psychological functioning subsequent to alleged workplace stressors in the context of a claimants’ lodgement of a workers’ compensation claim for a psychological injury.
 The assessment involves a clinical interview, objective measures of symptomatology and psychometric testing, with the goal of providing an expert independent opinion regarding the individuals’ diagnosis, prognosis and recommendations regarding treatment and occupational capacity.